Sigma Phi Lambda: Membership

-Small groups that operate within chapter meetings, used for discussion, prayer, and various activities.

-Organization
+Governance

 National Board of Directors – Phi Lamb is governed by a board of directors made up of five alumnae who make policy decisions for the organization.

-Executive Director – The Executive Director, or ED, helps found new Phi Lamb chapters, assisting the board with daily tasks, and plans the All-Chapter Officer Retreat.
+Executive Director – The executive director, or ED, helps found new Phi Lamb chapters, assisting the board with daily tasks, and plans the All-Chapter Officer Retreat.

 Regional Directors – Regional Directors oversee multiple chapters.
 They work with the Alumnae Council and visit chapters to help guide the chapter in planning and decision-making.

 Alumnae Councils – After a chapter has been established long enough to have alumnae, an Alumnae Council is formed.
 Made up of three members, these must be former officers or founders of that chapter.
 The Alumnae Council provides guidance to the chapter and assistance to the Regional Director.

 Officers – Five officers are elected annually in each chapter, generally in the Spring.
 The offices are: President, Vice President, Chaplain, Secretary, and Treasurer.
 These officers perform the daily functions and lead the members of their chapter.
 There are also a number of appointed officer positions in each chapter depending on the chapter's individual needs.
 All officers must sign and abide by a covenant created by the national board.

 Actives – Active, or initiated, members of Phi Lamb are considered the "big sisters" of their chapter.
 They hold voting rights and may hold elected or appointed officer positions.

 New Members – New members of Phi Lamb, or uninitiated members, are termed the "little sisters" of their chapter.
 The terminology, an extension of a "big sister/little sister" dynamic was designed to reduce the risk of hazing, and is described by the sorority in familial terms: "little sisters are cherished by their big sisters" and are a vital part of Phi Lamb.
 Upon initiation into the sorority, they become Active members.